James Taggart Kerr: Spanish–American War

 Kerr saw action in Cuba during the Spanish–American War, and received a Silver Star Commendation for his actions before being transferred to the Sanitary Corps.

 Philippine–American War

 Shortly after his assignment to the Sanitary Corps in Cuba, Kerr was sent to the Philippines to take part in the suppression of the Philippine rebels, for which he received a second Silver Star.

 First World War

 Kerr had initially retired in August 1914 due to physical disabilities contracted earlier in his career, but was recalled to active duty in 1917 following the U.S. entry into the First World War.
 During the First World War, Kerr served in the Adjutant General's Department until the end of the war, and was Assistant Adjutant General from 1920 until his retirement in 1922.
 He was awarded a Distinguished Service Medal for his service with the Adjutant General's Department.

 Death

-James Taggart Kerr passed away on 13 April 1949, aged eighty-nine.
+James Taggart Kerr died on 13 April 1949, aged eighty-nine.
 He is buried at Arlington National Cemetery.